-- 1. Party officers

-- A. Leader and deputy leader

-- i.
-There shall be a leader and deputy leader of the Party who shall, ex-officio, be leader and deputy leader of the PLP.
+- 1. Party officers - A. Leader and deputy leader - i.
+There shall be a leader and deputy leader of the Party who shall, ex-officio, be leader and deputy leader of the PLP. - ii.

-- ii.
 The leader and deputy leader of the Party shall be elected or re-elected from among Commons members of the PLP in accordance with procedural rule Chapter 4 Clause II below, at a Party conference convened in accordance with clause VI above.
-In respect to the election of the leader and deputy leader, the standing orders of the PLP shall always automatically be brought into line with these rules.

-- iii.
-The Leader shall be the person registered as the Party's Leader for legal purposes.

-- iv.
-The Leader shall have the right to attend any Party meeting (or to appoint representatives to attend on his or her behalf) in order to promote understanding and co-operation between all sections of the Party.
+In respect to the election of the leader and deputy leader, the standing orders of the PLP shall always automatically be brought into line with these rules. - iii.
+The Leader shall be the person registered as the Party's Leader for legal purposes. - iv.
+The Leader shall have the right to attend any Party meeting (or to appoint representatives

-- v.
-The Leader shall, as a member of the NEC, uphold and enforce the constitution, rules and standing orders of the Party and ensure the maintenance and development of an effective political Labour Party in parliament and in the country.

-- vi.
-The Leader shall report to Annual Conference on the work and state of the Party and its aspirations for the country and make regular reports to the NEC, National Policy Forum and other Party bodies between annual conferences.

-- vii.
-The Leader shall in conjunction with the NEC have overall responsibility for all elections and shall appoint a Campaign Co-ordinator and a Campaign Committee to ensure that all Labour Party election campaigns report to the Leader and receive the support and assistance they need.

-- viii.When the Party is in Government, the

-Leader shall appoint the Cabinet and all

-other front bench positions in their

-capacity as Prime Minister.
-When the Party

-is not in Government, MPs in the Shadow

-Cabinet shall be appointed by the Party

-Leader, as shall the Chief Whip.
-The Party

-- Leader shall also appoint all other frontbench positions outside the Shadow Cabinet. - ix.
-The Leader shall consult the Deputy Leader on a regular basis and the Deputy Leader shall provide the Leader with advice and support in achieving the goals of the Party and deputise as requested

-B. Chair and vice-chair

-There shall be a chair and vice-chair of the Party elected by the NEC from among its own members in accordance with the provisions set out in procedural rule Chapter 4 II.3 below.
+- to attend on his or her behalf) in order to promote understanding and co-operation between all sections of the Party. - v.
+The Leader shall, as a member of the NEC, uphold and enforce the constitution, rules and standing orders of the Party and ensure the maintenance and development of an effective political Labour Party in parliament and in the country. - vi.
+The Leader shall report to Annual Conference on the work and state of the Party and its aspirations for the country and make regular reports to the NEC, National Policy Forum and other Party bodies between annual conferences. - vii.
+The Leader shall in conjunction with the NEC have overall responsibility for all elections and shall appoint a Campaign Co-ordinator and a Campaign Committee to ensure that all Labour Party election campaigns report to the Leader and receive the support and assistance they need. - viii.When the Party is in Government, the Leader shall appoint the Cabinet and all other front bench positions in their capacity as Prime Minister.
+When the Party is not in Government, MPs in the Shadow Cabinet shall be appointed by the Party Leader, as shall the Chief Whip.
+The Party Leader shall also appoint all other frontbench positions outside the Shadow Cabinet. - ix.
+The Leader shall consult the Deputy Leader on a regular basis and the Deputy Leader shall provide the Leader with advice and support in achieving the goals of the Party and deputise as requested - B. Chair and vice-chair - There shall be a chair and vice-chair of the Party elected by the NEC from among its own members in accordance with the provisions set out in procedural rule Chapter 4 II.3 below. - C. General Secretary - i.
+There shall be a General Secretary of the Party who shall be appointed in accordance with the provisions set out in procedural rule Chapter 4.II.4.A below.
+The General Secretary shall act as secretary to the NEC. - ii.
+For the avoidance of doubt, wherever in this rule book or upon instruction or delegation by the NEC, or a committee or sub-committee thereof, the General Secretary has a function to discharge, she or he may delegate the discharge of such function to such appropriate officer or designated representative of the Party as she or he shall see fit.
+Further, the General Secretary shall be deemed always to have had the power so to delegate.